Beta Ray Bill: Powers and abilities

 Beta Ray Bill's life force and consciousness were transferred by scientists of his race into the body of an alien carnivorous equine-like beast that had been bionically restructured into a cyborg.
 Courtesy of highly advanced genetic engineering and cyborg implants, Beta Ray Bill possesses vast superhuman strength, speed, stamina and durability, and a highly extended lifespan.
 Beta Ray Bill is also a superior hand-to-hand combatant.
-His combat prowess is such that he was able to fight Thor, noted as one of the best hand-to-hand fighters in the Marvel Universe, to a standstill.
+His combat prowess is such that he was able to fight Thor (noted as one of the best hand-to-hand fighters in the Marvel Universe) to a standstill.

-Beta Ray Bill's weapon, Stormbreaker, also has the same properties as Thor's hammer, Mjolnir, and includes the ability to transform into a cane when struck upon the ground and return Bill to his unaltered Korbinite form.
+Beta Ray Bill's weapon, Stormbreaker, has the same properties as Thor's hammer, Mjolnir, including its ability to transform into a cane when struck upon the ground and return Bill to his unaltered Korbinite form.

-Beta Ray Bill has a partner in the form of a Korbanite sentient warship named Skuttlebutt.
-The same technology that transferred Bill's consciousness into his cyborg body, was also used to transfer an unknown Korbanite's consciousness into a large combat cruiser retrofitted with medical, cargo, and humanitarian equipment and facilities to accommodate the attempt to transport Bill's people off planet to avoid the incoming attack by Galactus.
-Loyal Skuttlebutt often uses his medical facilities to repair Bill's tissue and implants from damage after battles.
+Beta Ray Bill has a partner in the form of a Korbinite sentient warship named Skuttlebutt.
+The same technology that transferred Bill's consciousness into his cyborg body was also used to transfer an unknown Korbinite's consciousness into a large combat cruiser retrofitted with medical, cargo, and humanitarian equipment and facilities to accommodate the attempt to transport Bill's people off planet to avoid the incoming attack by Galactus.
+Skuttlebutt often uses his medical facilities to repair Bill's tissue and implants from damage after battles.
+Skuttlebutt can also create a female humanoid avatar of itself.

+After Stormbreaker's destruction, Beta Ray Bill replaces it with the Twilight Sword, which can generate the flames of Muspelheim.
+Much like with Stormbreaker, Twilight also has the ability to return Bill to his unaltered Korbinite form.
+Bill wields Twilight as his main until it is taken by the Silver Surfer and Stormbreaker is restored.